adrianobrito/adrianobrito.github.io/_posts/2017-12-28-thinking-deeply-about-immutability.md

 ## Thinking in transformations

 Nowadays, with the popularity of functional programming, many software developers visualize software as sequence of transformations.
-Thinking in that particular way is possible only with a design that considers immutability, that leads to a software without side-effects.
+Thinking in that particular way is possible only with a design that considers immutability, that leads to a code without side-effects.
 Thanks to immutability you can enjoy the possibility of break your code in many different pure functions and execute it in many possible environments.

 ![](https://camo.githubusercontent.com/c2c0ba1ad82d003b5386404ae09c00763d73510c/687474703a2f2f692e696d6775722e636f6d2f72764352394f512e706e67)
-*Time travel debug, a great wonder that is possible due to immutability*
+<small>*Time travel debug, a great wonder that is possible due to immutability*</small>

 But how it exactly happens?
 How immutability will improve my code quality?
 These questions are not so easy to answer because immutability is not a thing only related with code design, but it's related with other things like hardware and distributed systems.
 So, in order to help you visualize in a practical way, it will be showed a basic example involving calculations.